Iowa Atheists and Freethinkers: Other activities

 In January 2010, IAF sent a letter to Iowa legislators, protesting the practice of official prayer at the beginning of each day of the 2010 legislative session.
 The group maintained that the practice is a violation of the separation of church and state, as well as an unnecessary burden on the Iowa taxpayers, as the clergy members conducting the prayer are reimbursed for the prayer and the mileage, costing the taxpayers over $2,500 per session.
-Another concern was the fact that the doors to the House and Senate are closed during the prayer, and no one, including the clerks, legislative staff members, and visitors are allowed to get out.
+Another concern was that the doors to the House and Senate are closed during the prayer, and no one, including the clerks, legislative staff members, and visitors are allowed to get out.

 In March 2010, the group protested the screening of "The Truth Project"—a DVD presentation by Focus on the Family, a conservative evangelical Christian organization—in the Iowa State Capitol.
 The group organized an alternative event at the Capitol, bringing Dr. Hector Avalos, professor of religious studies at Iowa State University, to talk about the evolution of intelligent design—one of the topics covered by the Focus on the Family presentation.

 As of 2015, IAF's activities include community outreach and community service efforts with Meet-and-Greets at the Des Moines Farmer's Market, and its annual School Supply Drive to benefit struggling schools within the local district.
 Also in 2015, Iowa Atheists and Freethinkers was recognized for its activism efforts as the 2014 Affiliate of the Year by American Atheists at their 2015 Annual Convention in Memphis, TN.